Mirrors (Justin Timberlake song): Composition

-You reflect in this heart of mine.

 "Mirrors" is a "new-age wedding reception song".
 Lyrically, in the song, Timberlake sings to a lover about "coming to the realization" that she is his "other half".
-The singer references "taking a break from the relationship": "It was easy coming back here to you/ Once I figured it out, you were right here all along," he sings on the chorus.
-"It's like you're my mirror, my mirror staring back at me/ I couldn't get any bigger/ With anyone else beside of me."
+The singer references "taking a break from the relationship": "It was easy coming back here to you/ Once I figured it out, you were right here all along", he sings in the chorus.
+"It's like you're my mirror, my mirror staring back at me/ I couldn't get any bigger/ With anyone else beside of me".
 Vibes Charley Rogulewski wrote that the strength of the song is in Timberlake's Neo blue-eyed soul delivery of the "catchy" lyrics, "I don't want to lose you now.
-I'm looking right at the other half of me."
+I'm looking right at the other half of me".
 In the full-length version, Timberlake sings the phrase "you are the love of my life" over 35 times.

-Release

-On February 11, 2013, "Mirrors" was digitally released worldwide as the second single from his album, The 20/20 Experience.
-Timberlake had announced the release on his Twitter account the previous day.
-It was available to buy as either as a stand-alone track or as an "instant-gratification download" when a customer pre-ordered the album.
-On March 1, it was released in Germany as a CD single, which it also contained the lead single from the album, "Suit & Tie".
-A radio edit of the single, was released for digital download on March 13 in France, Spain and the United States.
-On April 16, it was solicited to contemporary hit and rhythmic radio stations in the United States.
-Additionally, "Mirrors" was sent to adult contemporary radio on April 22 and to urban contemporary radio on May 14.

 Critical reception

-The song received positive reviews from music critics.
-Jenna Hally Rubenstein of MTV Buzzworthy commented in a positive review, "Unlike "Suit & Tie"'s sultry and retro vibes, the selfie-taker's new jam reminds us a bit more of Justin's FutureSex/LoveSounds days with layered synths and ridiculously club-ready pop production courtesy of JT's main man Timbaland."